 The pattern-dependence problem is serious.
-It is often the case that one is estimating the power of a functional block when the rest of the chip has not yet been designed, or even completely specified.
-In these cases, very little may be known about the inputs to this functional block, and complete and specific information about its inputs would be impossible to obtain.
+Often, the power of a functional block needs to be estimated when the rest of the chip has not yet been designed, or even completely specified.
+In such a case, very little may be known about the inputs to this functional block, and complete and specific information about its inputs would be impossible to obtain.
 Even if one is willing to guess at specific input waveforms, it may be impossible to assess if such inputs are typical.
 Large numbers of input patterns would have to be simulated, and this can become computationally very expensive, practically impossible for large circuits.

 Most other (more efficient) power estimation techniques that have been proposed start out by simplifying the problem in three ways.
 Firstly, it is assumed that the power supply and ground voltage levels throughout the chip are fixed, so that it becomes simpler to compute the power by estimating the current drawn by every sub-circuit assuming a given fixed power supply voltage.
 Secondly, it is assumed that the circuit is built of logic gates and latches, and has the popular and well-structured design style of a synchronous sequential circuit, as shown in Fig. 1.
 In other words, it consists of latches driven by a common clock and combinational logic blocks whose inputs (outputs) are latch outputs (inputs).
-It is also assumed that the latches are edge-triggered, and that we have a CMOS or BiCMOS design technology in which the circuit draws no steady supply current.
-Therefore, the average power dissipation of the circuit can be broken down into (1) the power consumed by the latches and (2) that consumed by combinational logic blocks.
+It is also assumed that the latches are edge-triggered and, with the use of a CMOS or BiCMOS design technology, the circuit draws no steady-state supply current.
+Therefore, the average power dissipation of the circuit can be broken down into (1) the power consumed by the latches and (2) that consumed by the combinational logic blocks.
 This provides a convenient way to decouple the problem and simplify the analysis.
 And, finally, it is commonly accepted that, in accordance with the results of [7], it is enough to consider only the charging/discharging current drawn by a logic gate, so that the short-circuit current during switching is neglected.